Xarenn/pyIntern/CsvReportProcessing/README.md

 ## CsvReportProcessing

+if you don't have virtualenv so use <code>pip install -r requirements.txt</code> for installing it globally

+Create virtualenv: <code>python3 -m virtualenv venv</code>

 Install virtualenv for example: <code>virtualenv -p /usr/bin/python3.7 venv/</code>

 Prepare CSV file with encoding UTF-8 or UTF-16 which this require one change in code.